cloudquery/cloudquery/plugins/source/shopify/README.md

 # Shopify Plugin

-The CloudQuery Shopify plugin pulls data out of Shopify resources and loads it into any supported CloudQuery destination (e.g. PostgreSQL).
+The CloudQuery Shopify plugin pulls data from Shopify and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links